 - Church ‘St Marcellin’ and Baptist chapel ‘St Jean’ in La Salle les Alpes.

 - Church ‘du Bourg’ in Monêtier les Bains

 - Listed churches of the 18th century in Les Guibertes

 - Chapels decorated with frescos of the 15th century: chapel ‘Saint Martin’ and ‘St André’ (Monêtier les Bains)

 Scots pine forests, glaciers, humid zones and altitude rocks; the region of Briançon houses a wide variety of natural environments that shelter a wide diversity of animals and plants.
 The cries of the nutcracker echo in the larch- and silver pine forests.
 Many insects, under which the butterfly ‘Apollon’, marmots, voles and their main predator, the ermine, live in the mountain grasslands.

 During your hikes in the mountains, you’ll maybe have the luck to encounter some chamois.
 Birds like the golden eagle, the owl ‘grand duc’ and the peregrine falcon make their nests in the cliffs.
 On the steep rocky gradients the alpine ibex sometimes appears.
 Even in the screes, you can encounter animals like the ptarmigan (white partridge) that changes its plumage according to the seasons.

 The old mines

 The mining heritage of the region of Briançon is exceptional.
 The working techniques have remained traditional until the closing of the installations in the 1960.
-Here, you can find several objects that have disappeared from the other mining areas since the 19th century.
+Here, you can find several objects that have disappeared from the other mining areas since the 1960s.

 For centuries, people in the region of Briançon have known how to exploit all the natural resources in order to affront the hard living conditions.
 Long before the apparition of electricity, many factories functioned thanks to the only energy that existed: hydraulic energy.